 Under the Act, the claimant (the individual group representative or the organisation/authority) is responsible for the costs if the case is lost.
-The other members of the group are, as a general rule, not considered to be parties and are therefore not responsible (Section 33).
+The other members of the group are, as a general rule, not considered as parties and are therefore not responsible (Section 33).

-As an exception, group members can be held liable according to the same rules as apply for civil matters if they have caused a cost through their actions (Section 35).
+As an exception, group members can be held liable according to the same rules as apply for civil matters, i.e. if they have caused a cost through their actions.
+Another exception is that there are additional costs in connection to a risk agreement that the defendant has not been ordered to pay (Sections 34-35).